Expect to pay – ** First posted as “Have You Ever Wondered: How Much is a Locksmith?” , by

 While the service you need to have performed is the primary factor in determining the price of hiring a locksmith, the time and place can make a significant difference in the cost as well.

 The fee charged by a locksmith covers more than just the work performed on a service call.
 A locksmith has all sorts of expenses that have to be figured into the price the customer pays in order for any profit to be made.
 Reputable companies will be bonded and insured, as well as registered or licensed depending on the given state’s requirements, which can be costly.
-They also have to pay for their transportation, tools, and equipment, so you’ll want to keep that in mind when they tell you their fee.
+They also have to pay for their transportation, tools, and equipment, so you’ll want to keep that in mind when they tell you their fee – this sets the price you expect to pay.

 Just like the cost of living changes from city to city so does the cost of hiring a locksmith.
 Depending on the city in which you live and the requirements placed on locksmiths in your state, as well as the local cost of fuel, the average price charged by locksmiths in your area is going to vary.